 You can paint over concrete sealer when the sealer has dried and hardened.
 This will take between 4 hours and 24 hours.
 On average, you can paint over a concrete sealer 8 hours after the sealer was applied.

 The reason to wait for the concrete sealer to dry completely is to allow the paint to stick properly.
-If the concrete sealer isn’t dry, it will be sticky or have a semi-solid texture and when you apply paint on it, the paint will not stick.
+If the concrete sealer isn’t dry, it will be sticky or have a semi-solid texture and when you apply paint over it, the paint will not stick.

 Another reason to allow the concrete sealer to dry fully is because of the prep work required before painting.
 Before you can paint over concrete sealer, you need to clean, abrade, and prime the concrete.